MausamGaikwad/JQuery-Simon-Game/README.md

 Contributions are welcome!
 If you have any ideas for improvements or find any issues, feel free to create a pull request or open an issue.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE(LICENSE) file for details.